Hult International Business School logo

 • Founded in 1964 as the Arthur D. Little School of Management.

-• Motto: "For Those Made to Do," emphasizing practical, action-oriented learning.
+• Motto: "For Those Made to Do" reflects an action-oriented educational philosophy.

-• Formed a key partnership with Boston College's Carroll School of Management in 1996.
+• Formed a strategic partnership with Boston College's Carroll School of Management in 1996.

-• Hult Ashridge's executive education program ranked among the UK's top 10 in 2014.
+• Hult Ashridge's executive education program was ranked among the UK's top 10 in 2014.

 Timeline